-Sometimes weather can be blizzard during the summit day.
-Manaslu climbing has some crazy and sad stories about climbers who get lost in the wide summit plateau, vanished forever.
-So, if you are planning to climb Manaslu, I suggest that it is essential to check if the given package includes also accurate weather forecast or not.
-The Wild Yak Expeditions Team receives the forecast from professionals (not by free online provider).
-This has contributed a lot in our Manaslu expedition summit rate.
-Check the Manaslu climbing program and services included for 2019.
+Sometimes the weather can be blizzard during the summit day.
+Manaslu climbing has some crazy and sad stories about climbers who get lost in the wide summit plateau and vanished forever.
+So, if you are planning to climb Manaslu, I suggest that it is essential to check if the given package includes also an accurate weather forecast or not.
+The Wild Yak Expeditions Team receives the forecast from professionals (not from a free online provider).
+This has contributed a lot to our Manaslu expedition summit rate.
+Check the Manaslu climbing program and services included for 2022.

 Which season is good for climbing?

 Manaslu climbing in Nepal is utterly different according to the season.
 I was two times in Spring and threes time in Autumn.
 What I found that is Manaslu receives much more snow in the Spring than in Autumn.
-This makes it even harder to climb in Spring than Autumn.
-Likewise, frequently covering the tracks, breaking off the tents, lightning, often avalanches around the area creates an exhausting situation.
+This makes it even harder to climb in Spring than in Autumn.
+Likewise, frequently covering the tracks, breaking off the tents, lighting, and often avalanches around the area create an exhausting situation.
 Therefore, I suggest Autumn if you have an option.
 The Manaslu summit static also shows that most of the summits are in Autumn and very few in Spring.

 What kind of climbing I will face?

-During the whole route the most adrenaline part is thus between Camp-I and -II.
+During the whole route, the most adrenaline part is thus between Camp-I and -II.
 The route is plenty of crevasses and icefall with a traverse beneath a gigantic serac hanging above the black rock wall.
-One should be mentally fit to overcome through this part.
+One should be mentally fit to overcome this part.

-What I highly suggest, is to first climb one of the numerous 6000 meters peak in Nepal before putting lots of money and time in an 8000-meter peak.
-Ascending a smaller mountain will familiarize you with the culture of climbing in the Himalaya.
+What I highly suggest, is to first climb one of the numerous 6000 meters peaks in Nepal before putting lots of money and time into an 8000-meter peak.
+Ascending a smaller mountain will familiarize you with the culture of climbing in the Himalayas.
 It also gives you a clear understanding of your performances in altitude, which can help you for the future climb.
 For a good reason, I think that the Island peak is perfect for a first experience.
-It is a good mixture of glacier walk, vertical wall climbing, slim ridge traverse, 10-12 hours of endurance and sometimes ladder walking as well.
+It is a good mixture of glacier walk, vertical wall climbing, slim ridge traverse, 10-12 hours of endurance, and sometimes ladder walking as well.